 - Thinking about who to appoint as execute

 It's vital to review your will regularly to ensure that it reflects your current wishes and circumstances.
 For instance, you may need to change your will if you have got married, divorced, moved house or there has been a death of a friend or family member.

-If you would like further information on how to go about leaving a bequest please contact us using the details below.
-We would advise that anyone making or updating a will should get in touch with a practising solicitor who can help you to do this.
+If you would like information on how to go about leaving a bequest or a details on a particular area to support with a legacy contact us using the details below.
+We would advise anyone making or updating a will should get in touch with a practising solicitor who will be able to help you do this.

 We'd love to talk to you about supporting our work...

 Legacies are vital to the ongoing work of the College in Research, Education & Heritage.
 Please give us a call to discuss further or to let us know if you'd like to pledge support to the RCS in you will.